 While there’s no limit on the amount, syndicated loans are of at least $35 million, with maturity of 1-7 years; although a longer term of 20-30 years is also possible.
 Syndicated loans are mostly priced as an interest rate spread above a floating reference rate.
 The floating rate, also referred to as a variable interest rate, is varied over the duration of the loan obligation.

 The lead bank that wins the “mandate” from the borrower arranges and manages the syndicate, whose structure will depend on the number of participating institutions, the circumstances of the specific transaction, and the share of the loan endorsed to the various institutions.
-For instance, normally, but not always, the lead bank gets the biggest slice of the loan.
+Normally, but not always, the lead bank gets the biggest slice of the loan.
 In some instances, the whole loan will be sold to the participating institutions.

 Once the mandate is awarded on either a “best-efforts” or “firm-commitment” basis, the lead bank prepares an Information Memorandum (IM) which contains comprehensive information about the borrower and the proposed loan.
 The lead bank and the borrower then meet with potential participating institutions to persuade them to take a share of the loan, ultimately leading to the creation of the syndicate.